Top 10 Tourism Website Marketing Fails

 One of the biggest website marketing opportunities for tourism businesses and destinations is to refocus their website content from a purely factual information portal, to a dynamic home of inspiration.

-Travelers are looking for inspiring places to visit, and products to experience, so the more stories and engaging content published on a website (and shared through content marketing activities), the more opportunity the business or destination has to encourage visitation and bookings.
+Travellers are looking for inspiring places to visit, and products to experience, so the more stories and engaging content published on a website (and shared through content marketing activities), the more opportunity the business or destination has to encourage visitation and bookings.

 #6 Website Fail: No Emarketing Opt-In Functionality